[Skip to Content]

 CFP OVERVIEW

-The African Studies Association (ASA) invites proposals for panels, papers, and roundtables that examine current scholarship and debates in all areas of African Studies.
-The Program Committee welcomes submissions from Africanist professionals and scholars at all stages in their careers.
-Proposals are particularly encouraged that focus on this year’s theme of “African Presences: Envisioning Africa in Text and Deed.”
+The African Studies Association (ASA) invites proposals in all areas of African studies, broadly defined.
+The Program Committee welcomes submissions from scholars, students, and practitioners at all stages in their careers.

 PARTICIPATION RULES